-- Appendix F: Glossary - This appendix gives a brief glossary of terms frequently used in networking. - Appendix G: Specifications This appendix provides the Router's technical specifications. - Appendix H: Warranty Information This appendix supplies the Router's warranty information. - Appendix I: Regulatory Information This appendix supplies the Router's regulatory information. - Appendix J: Contact Information This appendix provides contact information for a variety of Linksys resources, including Technical Support.
+- Appendix E: Finding the MAC Address and IP Address for your Ethernet Adapter.
+This appendix describes how to find the MAC address for your computer's Ethernet adapter so you can use the MAC filtering and/or MAC address cloning feature of the Router. - Appendix F: Glossary This appendix gives a brief glossary of terms frequently used in networking. - Appendix G: Specifications This appendix provides the technical specifications for the Router. - Appendix H: Warranty Information This appendix supplies the warranty information for the Router. - Appendix I: Regulatory Information This appendix supplies the regulatory information regarding the Router. - Appendix J: Contact Information This appendix provides contact information for a variety of Linksys resources, including Technical Support.